 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antibiotics help fight or prevent an infection.
 They are usually given if you have an open fracture.

 - A Td vaccine is a booster shot used to help prevent diphtheria and tetanus.
 You may need the Td vaccine if you have an open patellar fracture.

 - An x-ray is a picture of your knee to see what kind of fracture you have.
 More than one picture may be taken.
-Caregivers may also x-ray your other leg for comparison.
+Healthcare providers may also x-ray your other leg for comparison.

 - A CT scan or an MRI is a type of x-ray that is taken of your knee.
-You may be given a dye before the pictures are taken to help caregivers see your knee better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your knee better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A bone scan is a test to look at your patellar fracture and check for infection.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer collects in your bones and pictures are taken.

 - A brace, cast, or splint may be needed.
 These are supportive devices that stop the kneecap from moving and help it heal.
 They often extend from the groin to the ankle.
 You may also need to use crutches to help you move around while your knee heals.

 - Irrigation and debridement is a procedure to clean and remove objects, dirt, or dead tissue from the fracture area.